leftCoast/LC_baseTools/README.md

 # LC_baseTools
 Tools to make programming Arduinos easier.
-*WARNING : DO NOT USE THIS VERSION.
-USE THE VERSION YOU CAN FIND ON THE ARDUINO IDE LIBRARY MANAGER!
-THIS VERSION IS..
-In flux.*

 **blinker** - Blinks an LED without using delay().
 On any output pin.
 Does NOT use interrupts or hardware PWM.